-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.3 Landlords should manage residents' expectations from the outset, being clear where a desired outcome is unreasonable or unrealistic Yes In our complaints standard in the policy.
-4.4 A complaint should be resolved at the earliest possible opportunity, having assessed what evidence is needed to fully consider the issues, what outcome would resolve the matter for the resident and whether there are any urgent actions required.
-In our complaints standard in the policy.
-4.5 Landlords should give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord where this is reasonable.
-Yes In our policy 4.8 Where a key issue of a complaint relates to the parties' legal obligations landlords should clearly set out their understanding of the obligations of both parties.
-Yes In our policy
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.3 Landlords should manage residents' expectations from the outset, being clear where a desired outcome is unreasonable or unrealistic yes In complaints standard

-4.9 Communication with the resident should not generally identify individual members of staff or contractors.
-Yes Avoided where possible 4.10 Landlords should keep residents regularly updated about the progress of the investigation.
-Yes In our complaints standard in the policy.
-4.16 Landlords should seek feedback from residents in relation to the landlord's complaint handling as part of the drive to encourage a positive complaint and learning culture.
-Feedback requests sent out monthly to customers with a complaint closed in the prior month.
+4.4 A complaint should be resolved at the earliest possible opportunity, having assessed what evidence is needed to fully consider the issues, what outcome would resolve the matter for the resident and whether there are any urgent actions required. yes In complaints standard 4.5 Landlords should give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord where this is reasonable. yes In our policy 4.8 Where a key issue of a complaint relates to the parties' legal obligations landlords should clearly set out their understanding of the obligations of both parties. yes In our policy 4.9 Communication with the resident should not generally identify individual members of staff or contractors. yes Avoided where possible 4.10 Landlords should keep residents regularly updated about the progress of the investigation. yes In complaints standard 4.16 Landlords should seek feedback from residents in relation to the landlord's complaint handling as part of the drive to encourage a positive complaint and learning culture. yes Feedback requests sent out monthly to customers with a complaint closed in the previous month.
 4.17 Landlords should recognise the impact that being complained about can have on future service delivery.
-Landlords should ensure that staff are supported and engaged in the complaints process, including the learning that can be gained Learning and monitoring covered in the policy and support provided to staff through supervisions and assistance schemes.
-4.19 Any restrictions placed on a resident's contact due to unacceptable behaviour should be appropriate to their needs and should demonstrate regard for the provisions of the Equality Act 2010.
-Equality Act 2010 assessments will be completed where restrictions are placed.
+Landlords should ensure that staff are supported and engaged in the complaints process, including the learning that can be gained yes Learning and monitoring covered in the policy and support provided to staff through supervisions and assistance schemes 4.19 Any restrictions placed on a resident's contact due to unacceptable behaviour should be appropriate to their needs and should demonstrate regard for the provisions of the Equality Act 2010. yes Equality act 2010 assessments will be completed where restrictions are placed